NCAR/RAOBget/README.md

 ```
 (or edit the sample config file, config/catalog.yml, and add stnm or rsl keywords)

-For use with the NCAR/EOL MTP, use the GUI to set all the needed metadata:
+### For use with the NCAR/EOL MTP, use the GUI to set all the needed metadata: ###

 ```
 python3 RAOBget.py --gui
 ```

-then save your config and for future runs:
+Set Mode = MTP; Freq = 12; Data Format = TEXT:LIST; create or load an RSF file; select dates.
+You can then save your configuration for future runs:
 ```
 python3 RAOBget.py --config <configfile>
 ```